 Mac Smith Scholarship

-Mac Donald "Mac" Smith Scholarship
+Mac Donald "Mac" Smith Scholarship - (We will update scholarship information on February 1st, 2024)

 In honor of MacDonald Smith, The Smith Family and the Iowa Federation of Labor are offering this scholastic scholarship.